mmatsumo/tinyRNN/README.md

 ## System requirements
 - Tested on Windows, Linux, and MacOS
 - Python 3
-- Python packages: pytorch (using cuda), scikit-learn, numpy, scipy, pandas=1.5.3, matplotlib, joblib=1.2.0, tqdm
+- Python packages: pytorch (using cuda), scikit-learn, numpy, scipy, statsmodels, pandas=1.5.3, matplotlib, joblib=1.2.0, tqdm

 ## Installation guide
 1. Clone the repository
-2. Install the required packages (few minutes; recommended to use a virtual environment like conda)
+2. Install the required packages (~ minutes; recommended to use a virtual environment like conda)

 [//]: # (Instructions to run on data)